 New England is the north eastern most section of the United States.
 These states lie along the Atlantic Ocean and they were the first to be settled by colonists.
 One of the oldest settlements in New England, North America is the Plymouth Colony, which started in 1620.
 You can visit museums and homes to see how people lived 300 hundred years ago.
 More people live on the East Coast than in other parts of the United States.

 - Summers are hot and humid here; winters can be cold and gray.
 The Atlantic Ocean sometimes brings hurricanes.

-- The eastern states of New England includes Maine, New Hampshire, Massachusetts, Vermont, Pennsylvania, New Jersey, Rhode Island and Connecticut.
+- The eastern states of New England includes Maine, New Hampshire, Massachusetts, Vermont, Rhode Island and Connecticut.

 - The largest city in New England is Boston.

 - The explorer John Smith gave New England its name.

 - New England soils are fertile, but rocky.
 There are some farms here.

 - New Englanders are very proud of their agricultural food crops.
 You can find apple festivals in the fall or maple syrup festivals in the spring.

 - Colonist: a settler

 - Hurricane: a storm that develops over an ocean and carries water and wind